trz129/CNUHS-GA-Timetable-Scheduling-System/README.md

-# CNHUS-GA Timetable Scheduling System
+# CNUHS-GA Timetable Scheduling System

 ## 📚 Overview

-The **CNHUS-GA Timetable Scheduling System** is a graphical user interface (GUI) application designed to efficiently generate and manage high school timetables.
+The **CNUHS-GA Timetable Scheduling System** is a graphical user interface (GUI) application designed to efficiently generate and manage high school timetables.
 This project is an improvement over the previous command-line interface (CUI) version released in **August 2024**, offering a more intuitive and user-friendly experience.

 This tool is completely free to use and aims to streamline the scheduling process for teachers, students, and administrators.